Early (localised) prostate cancer

 Causes of early prostate cancer

-Certain things called risk factors may increase the risk of developing prostate cancer.
+Doctors do not know the exact causes of prostate cancer.
+But there are risk factors that can increase your chance of developing it.
 If you are Black, you have a much higher risk of developing prostate cancer.
 You are also more likely to develop it at a younger age.
 Having a strong family history of prostate cancer is also a risk factor.

-We have more information about the risk factors of prostate cancer.
+We have more information about the causes and risk factors of prostate cancer.

 Diagnosis of early prostate cancer